 Method of assessment

-50% coursework essay, 50% unseen paper.
-100% dissertation element also available.
+100% coursework consisting of two unseen papers worth 25% each and written coursework worth 50%.
+100% dissertation element may also be available.
 Please contact KLS Undergraduate Office, or access Moodle, for details.

-A Jackson & J Jackson Forensic Science (Prentice Hall, 3rd ed, 2011)
+A Jackson & J Jackson Forensic Science (Prentice Hall, current edition)

-Have a good understanding of the development of the use of forensic evidence in the criminal justice process.
+1. Demonstrate a detailed understanding of the development of the use of forensic evidence in the criminal justice process.

-Have a good understanding of the issues surrounding the use of established and new techniques of forensic science in the criminal justice process
+2. Demonstrate a critical understanding of the issues surrounding the use of established and new techniques of forensic science in the criminal justice process

-Have the ability to engage in reasoned and informed discussion on the major themes surrounding the presentation of forensic evidence in criminal trials both orally, and in writing
+4. Engage in reasoned and informed discussion on the major themes surrounding the presentation of forensic evidence in criminal trials